 - Add the baby corn and add a splash of water (couple of tablespoons and then place a lid on to top to help steam for about 1-2 minutes) Take the lid off of the vegetable-do not over cook, just until firm aldente.

-- Add the shrimp and keep stirring until they turn slightly pink, then add your cornstarch slurry mixture.
+- Add the shrimp and keep stirring until they turn slightly pink, then add your optional lotus seeds and stir fry for a minute of 2 and then your cornstarch slurry mixture.

 - Add your peas and keep stirring until the mixture is light and has a silky broth.
 If broth is too thin add more diluted cornstarch and water.
 If mixture is too thick, add more water.
 Taste and adjust seasonings as needed.

-- Set your lucky shrimp stir fry on to a serving platter and spinkle and handful of lotus lucky seeds on top and enjoy.
+- Set your lucky shrimp stir fry on to a serving platter and enjoy with steamed rice.